Inaimathi/Starfish/README.md

 ##Additional thoughts and random ideas

-**Karma grows up and becomes a currency unto itself.** All community systems use some version of karma to reward good behavior.
+**Karma grows up and becomes a currency unto itself.**
+All community systems use some version of karma to reward good behavior.
 What if karma in this system became a full-fledged currency, one that could be transferred or exchanged for perks like the ability to create a new community? **Note**: Getting this right could be **extremely tricky**.

+**Karma can be computed in many different ways.**
+Imagine that individual communities (or even users) can pick their own ratings mechanism.
+In this decentalized system, everyone would get to see the upvotes of everyone else (for public communities).
+A user convert that voting information into a simple ups vs downs points system, or filter content according to a more sophisticated system that used a page-rank like algorithm, weighting the upvotes of high karma individuals more than low karma individuals.

+**The back end should lock in a protocol, not a language.**
+A natural choice for the JS driven front end might be Node, but there's no reason not to consider Erlang, Go, Nim, or others.
+So long as the back end is able to persist content and handle requests, there could be multiple implementations of the server side code.

 <a name="footnotes"></a>
 ##Footnotes